The Ultimate 2 Days in Cinque Terre Itinerary

 4:30 PM Head to Manarola

-The Corniglia to Manarola trail is temporarily closed until, supposedly, May 2025.
+The Corniglia to Manarola trail is closed indefinitely.
 Due to this, you’ll head to Manarola with the Cinque Terre Train – a train ride of 5 minutes.

-Besides it’s beauty and grabbing a delicious platter at Nessun Dorma, there is not much to do.
-With that said, let yourself roam around and slow down as you digest the beauty you’ve seen so far this day.
+Besides its beauty and grabbing a delicious platter at Nessun Dorma, there is not much to do.
+With that said, let yourself roam around and slow down as you digest the beauty you’ve seen so far today.

 Note on Hiking from Manarola to Riomaggiore

-If you’re still hungry for a last hiking trail, you can hike from Manarola to Riomaggiore – but it is not recommended.
-Hikers recommend to start the trail in Riomaggiore, due to the trail’s steep nature and stairs.
+If you’re still hungry for one last hiking trail, you can hike from Manarola to Riomaggiore – but it is not recommended.
+Hikers recommend starting the trail in Riomaggiore, due to the trail’s steep nature and stairs.
 This hike is mainly composed of steep stairs, so definitely take that into consideration.
 With that said, I recommend saving this hike for Day 2, or skipping it!

 5:30 PM Head to Riomaggiore